amnweb/yasb/README.md

-.komorebi-workspaces {} -> Styles specific to komorebi workspaces .komorebi-active-layout {} -> Styles specific to komorebi active layout .volume-widget {} -> Styles specific to the volume widget .weather-widget {} -> Styles for power buttons and labels inside the popup .apps-widget {} -> Styles specific to the apps widget .power-menu-widget {} -> Styles for the power menu button widget .power-menu-popup {} -> Styles for the power menu popup widget .power-menu-popup > .button {} -> Styles for power buttons inside the popup .power-menu-popup > .button > .icon,
+.komorebi-workspaces {} -> Styles specific to komorebi workspaces .komorebi-active-layout {} -> Styles specific to komorebi active layout .volume-widget {} -> Styles specific to the volume widget .apps-widget {} -> Styles specific to the apps widget .power-menu-widget {} -> Styles for the power menu button widget .power-menu-popup {} -> Styles for the power menu popup widget .power-menu-popup > .button {} -> Styles for power buttons inside the popup .power-menu-popup > .button > .icon,
-.power-menu-popup > .button > .label {} -> Styles for power buttons icons and labels inside the popup
+.power-menu-popup > .button > .label {} -> Styles for power buttons icons and labels inside the popup .media-widget {} -> Styles specific to the media widget
 ```